California Underserved and Small Producers Program (CUSP)

 Grant Opportunities: Economic & Drought Relief Grants

 Bricmont Hardship Assistance Fund, administered by CCOF, provides direct financial assistance exclusively to organic producers who suffer financial losses or drought-related hardships.
-The application period opens April 12th, 2023 and closes May 12th, 2023.
-Application support is available at no cost.
+Grant amounts range between $5,000 to $20,000.
+The application is NOW OPEN.

 Programs